OSVR/SteamVR-OSVR/README.md

 - Upon extracting the OSVR driver, you'll get a `SteamVR-OSVR` directory, with a `drivers` directory inside it (with additional directories and files deeper inside `drivers`).

 You'll want to drag the `drivers` directory from the `SteamVR-OSVR` extracted folder over into the Steam directory, to merge its contents with the existing contents of the `drivers` directory.
-(It should just making an `osvr` subdirectory with contents.)
+(It should just make an `osvr` subdirectory with contents.)

 To know if you got it right, do the same Windows Run (or other way of opening a folder by its name) as above, with the path `"%ProgramFiles(x86)%\Steam\steamapps\common\SteamVR\drivers\osvr\bin\win32"` instead.
 (Make changes as appropriate to suit your Steam install location.)
 If you got it right, you should see a number of files, including one called `driver_osvr.dll`.